Vio-Chung/Rap-Speech-Classification/README.md

-# Rap Vocals and Speech Classifier
+# Sound Classification on Rap Vocals and Speech
 ## Overview
 Many studies have leveraged the harmonic patterns in music to achieve high accuracy on music/speech classification.
 However, the rap genre, with its vocal style closely resembling spoken words, blurs these lines with its speech-like qualities.
 This project will investigate the efficacy of 4 existing *pre-trained models + LSTM* and 1 *CNN+FC (fully connected layers)* in discriminating between rap vocals and speech.